June 3, 2021 – October 16, 2021

 Greenleaf Hut offers co-ed bunkrooms and separate washrooms with composting toilets and cold water sinks.
 AMC Huts are in backcountry locations and are “off the grid,” meaning they are only accessible by hiking.
 Bunkrooms are not heated, have no lighting, and no electrical outlets.
 Rooms stay cold, so bring an appropriately rated sleeping bag and a headlamp or flashlight for your overnight visit.

 Cold running water is available in the washrooms.
-Blankets and pillows will no longer be provided at the huts.
+Blankets and pillows will no longer be provided at the huts but sleeping bag, pillows, and gear rentals are available through Effortless Adventures.
 Dinner and breakfast are included with your stay.
 Breakfast is served family-style at 7 a.m. sharp and includes eggs with pancakes or a baked good, plus hot cereal, fruit, and breakfast meat, such as bacon or sausage, with coffee, cocoa, or tea.
 Dinner is served family-style at 6 p.m. sharp and includes fresh bread, soup, salad, a hearty entrée, and dessert.
 Please notify AMC Contact Service Center if you have food allergies or other dietary restrictions.
 Bring your own lunch; otherwise, soup and baked goods are available for purchase daily from 10 a.m. to 5 p.m.
 Please carry in/carry out all personal trash and recyclables, in accordance with Leave No Trace protocol.

 Open in early May for self-service, a caretaker is available from 4 p.m. to 10 p.m. and from 7 a.m. to 10 a.m.
 The caretaker may light a fire in the main building after 4 p.m.
 Guests pack in their own food and have full use of the hut’s stove, oven, cookware, and service ware.
 There is potable cold running water in the kitchen and washrooms.
 Please carry in/carry out all personal trash and recyclables, in accordance with Leave No Trace protocol.